 The Plan also follows ASC 820-10 (see Summary of Significant Accounting Policies).
 Following is a description of the valuation methodologies used for assets measured at fair value.
 These methods may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
-Furthermore, although the Plan believes its valuation methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.
+Furthermore, although the Plan believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.